hmedrano/erddap-python/README.md

 ```

-Requesting subsets of data, and getting an xarray object.
-To make this request, the library will parse the query subset
-and make an opendap request with the equivalent integer indexes
-in the subset.
+With ERDDAP_Griddap is posible to make a subset request of data,
+and get in return an xarray, or a netCDF4.Dataset

 ```python